fdbisdev/ong-helper/README.md

 # ONG Helper

-> Project made for Desenvolvimento web II at IFSP.
+> Project made for Desenvolvimento web II at IFSP based on To be Hero from Rocketseat.

 ## :computer: Technologies